builderscon/builderscon/HOWTO-Legal.md

 * The coverage details

 You should contact your local insurance company requesting for information on events.
 They usually have some sort of plan for you.

+You SHOULD make it clear to your attendees the scope of such coverage.

+(Note: we need a document for prospective Beacon organizers to read, so that they agree that the main organizers/planners of Beacon cannot be held responsible for damages or lack of insurance coverage when an incident occurs)

+## Permits

+Depending on your venue, you may be required to provide paperwork stating that you will be hosting a gathering to the local authorities.
+In such cases, make sure to submit the necessary paperwork well before hand to obtain permits.